FAQ: Media Player

 Option 2 > Get Blu-ray Menu during the playback process:

 1).
 Right-click any part on the playback screen;

 2).
 Click "Pop Menu" or "Top Menu" from the contextual menu.

 Why does my computer have to be connected to the Internet to play Blu-ray discs?

-DVDFab Media Player requires internet access to access DVDFab's server to decode AACS and BD+ copy protections to play the encrypted Blu-ray discs.
+DVDFab Media Player requires internet access to access DVDFab's server to decrypt copy protections to play the encrypted Blu-ray discs.